flowagentnu/1rel-documentation/docs/Modules/modules-Intro-to-modules.md

 # Introduction to Modules

-In 1Relation, modules are the building blocks of your data organization, simplifying the way you manage information.
+In FlowAgent, modules are the building blocks of your data organization, simplifying the way you manage information.
 Think of modules as customizable containers where you can store, view, and interact with your business data.
 They're designed to be intuitive and flexible, fitting perfectly into your daily operations.

 ## Modules in Everyday Use